 4.5 The Clerk.
 At each annual meeting of the Board of Directors the Directors shall elect, by majority vote, a Regular Member to serve as the Clerk until the conclusion of the following year’s Annual Meeting of VSS.
 The Clerk may be re-elected to multiple and/or successive one-year terms.
 The clerk shall be a resident of the State of Massachusetts unless the corporation has a resident agent duly appointed for the purpose of service of process.

 SECTION 5.
 VOTING PROCEDURES FOR ELECTING DIRECTORS

 The Nominating Committee shall prepare a slate of candidates, as described in Sec.
 3.3.
-Each Regular Member of VSS as constituted on February 15th of each year may vote in elections during that year.
-Members shall cast votes either by mail or by electronic messaging, email or similar means.
+Each Regular Member and Member-in-Training of VSS with voting privileges (see section 2.4) as constituted at the time of the election may vote in elections during that year.
+Votes may be cast electronically.
 The election of Directors shall be completed before the conclusion of the Annual Meeting.
 Election to each position shall be by a simple plurality of votes received from eligible voters.
-Ballots shall be retained and available for examination by any Regular Member for six (6) months after each election.
+Ballots shall be retained and available for examination by any Regular Member or Member-in-Training with voting privileges for six (6) months after each election.

 SECTION 6.
 MEETINGS

 6.1 Annual Meeting.
 The members of VSS shall meet annually at a place and time designated by the Board of Directors.
 The Board of Directors may also call special meetings of the members.